TOP RATED LOS ANGELS ESTATE PLANNING ATTOTNEY – WILLS AND LIVING TRUSTS

 Creating the proper estate plan allows you to determine how your financial legacy lives on.
 You get to choose who takes over your property, assets, minor children, and more.
 Your estate plan also helps minimize family conflict after you pass on while helping reduce taxes on your assets.
 A proper estate plan also helps prepare for your end of life care, retirement, and for situations where you may be incapacitated.

 Without a legal estate plan, the placement of your assets, minor children, bank accounts, etc. will be determined by a probate court.
 This could result in arrangements counter to your wishes.
 You might also make it more difficult for your loved ones to move on after your death.

 We can help you set up and modify trusts, wills, and more.
 More importantly, we can work with particular groups on their specific needs: the elderly, same-sex couples, veterans, and more.
-Here are some of the services that our estate planning attorney Los Angeles expert can handle:
+Here are some of the services that estate planning attorneys Los Angeles professionals can handle:

 Two Types of Living Trusts in California

 Revocable Living Trust:

 With a revocable living trust, you transfer all your assets into the ownership of the trust.
 You retain control of those assets as the trustee of your revocable living trust.
 You can change or revoke the trust at any time you want.
 The assets in the trust pass directly to your beneficiaries without going through probate upon your death.
 Many individuals and couples who establish a living trust, establish a “revocable” trust as the basis of their estate plan.

 An irrevocable trust allows you to permanently and irrevocably give away your assets during your lifetime.
 Usually, after you give away these assets, you have relinquished all control and interest in these assets.
 Due to that fact, these assets are no longer considered part of your estate and aren’t subject to estate taxes.
 Irrevocable trust may also provide certain asset protection benefits, since you no longer own the assets of the trust.